fluiddyn/transonic/README.rst

 instructions <https://github.com/QuantStack/xsimd>`_ and `OpenMP
 <https://www.openmp.org/>`_!

-**Pythran is not a hard dependency of FluidPythran:** Python code using FluidPythran run fine without Pythran and without compilation (and of course without speedup)!
+**Pythran is not a hard dependency of Transonic:** Python code using Transonic run fine without Pythran and without compilation (and of course without speedup)!